-How to Survive a Government Shutdown
+How to Prepare for a Government Shutdown

 “Beyond that, try to pay down credit card debt to give yourself more financial flexibility in case the unexpected occurs.
 Even if you don't end up needing it, it's a move that can also improve your credit score."